wickman/pystachio/README.md

     >>> Integer("1.0")
     pystachio.objects.CoercionError: Cannot coerce '1.0' to Integer

+with the exception of `Boolean` which accepts "false" as falsy.

 Enum is a factory that produces new enumeration types:

     >>> Enum('Red', 'Green', 'Blue')